vietanhle0101/vietanhle0101.github.io/_pages/about.md

 From June to August 2023, I was a research intern at Honda Research Institute USA.
 My current research interest includes Learning-based Control, Model Predictive Control, Distributed Optimization, and Multi-agent Systems, with a typical application in Connected and Automated Vehicles.

+I will be joining the Department of Electrical and Systems Engineering, University of Pennsylvania as a postdoctoral researcher starting from Fall 2025.

 ***

 # Recent News

+* July 2025: My joint article with Dr. Andreas Malikopoulos and Panagiotis Kounatidis, <em>"Combining Graph Attention Networks and Distributed Optimization for Multi-Robot Mixed-Integer Convex Programming"</em>, has been accepted to the 2025 IEEE Conference on Decision and Control (CDC 2025) [[preprint]](https://arxiv.org/abs/2503.21548).

 * July 2025: Our paper, <em>"Distributed Optimization for Traffic Light Control and Connected Automated Vehicle Coordination in Mixed-Traffic Intersections"</em> [[paper]](https://ieeexplore.ieee.org/document/10778260), was selected as the best paper finalist (2nd place) in the ASME Automotive and Transportation Systems Technical Committee (ATS-TC) Invited Session for ACC 2025.